stuerp/foo_vis_spectrum_analyzer/README.md

 ## Change Log

+v0.6.0.3, 2024-01-xx

+* Improved: The sample window size for the FFT is now calculate based on the sample rate and the FFT size.

 v0.6.0.2, 2024-01-02

 * Fixed: Finally found a (the?) correct way to use the sample window duration of foobar2000.